Starlink vs. Comcast

 That really depends on what cable internet you have available.
 Starlink can compete with some lower-end cable packages, at least in terms of download speeds.
 However, Starlink will have higher latency than cable, and top-tier cable plans will almost certainly be much faster.
 Starlink is also more expensive than most cable packages.

-Is Starlink as fast as Comcast?
+Is Starlink as fast as Xfinity?

 What’s the downside of Starlink?